 Liza and siblings with mother, Peggy, and uncle Murdo MacFarlane.

-Since making the programme in 1999, Murchadh MacPharlain: Bard Mhealaboist has been screened regularly on BBC Scotland and BBC Alba, most recently as part of several days of programming to mark 100 years since the Iolaire tragedy on 1st January 1919.
+Since making the programme in 1999, Murchadh MacPharlain: Bàrd Mhealaboist has been screened regularly on BBC Scotland and BBC Alba, including during several days of programming to mark 100 years since the Iolaire tragedy on 1st January 1919, which Murdo witnessed as a young man and later wrote about.
 Extracts from the documentary can be seen on the BBC Scotland website here.

 BHO TANGUSDAIL GU TONGA

 (From Tangusdale To Tonga)

 When a group of young people from Barra’s Fèis travelled halfway around the world to the South Pacific islands of Tonga, they scored a number of firsts; not only was Fèis Bharraigh the inaugural Fèis, kicking off in 1981 what has become one of the biggest success stories in the Scottish cultural renaissance, but was the first Fèis to undertake a cultural exchange with another country.
 They were also the first Fèis youngsters to become TV stars!